tdiprima/ML-Python-Projects/PyTorch/notes/Simple Torch Model Saving.md

 outputs = model(inputs)
 ```

-In this example, we define a simple neural network architecture in the `MyModel` class.

-We then load a pre-trained model from a file using `torch.load()`.

-However, we still need to create an instance of `MyModel` and assign the pre-trained weights to it, using `model.load_state_dict()`, before we can use it for prediction or other tasks.

-## fc? 🧐

-When we define the `MyModel` class, we use a variable called `self.fc1`.
-What does "fc" stand for?

 In deep learning, "fc" typically stands for **"fully connected" layers.**

 A fully connected layer is a type of layer where each neuron in the layer is connected to every neuron in the previous layer.